Roger Moore — The Debonair Bond

 Octopussy is one of the better Bond films, but it is also off the mainstream, which hasn't made it a favorite amongst Bond purists.
 With its exotic locations, humorous tone, multiple villains and semi-villains, secret sects, and labyrinthine story that always makes it clear where the hero needs to go next, but not always why, Octopussy feels like an old serial.
 It belongs less with From Russia With Love than with Raiders of the Lost Arc.
 All Bond pics fall under the action heading, but this time the term adventure is more appropriate.

-Maud AdamsIt is a movie that wows you with its fantastic stunts—better than the ones in the previous twelve films and in most that followed: A jet playing tag with a missile, a hunt on elephant back where Bond is the prey, a knife fight on top a moving train, wrestling outside of a plane in flight.
+Maud AdamsIt is a movie that wows you with its fantastic stunts—better than the ones in the previous twelve films and in most that followed: a jet playing tag with a missile, a hunt on elephant back where Bond is the prey, a knife fight on top a moving train, wrestling outside of a plane in flight.
 I could go on but its better for you to watch them.

 Topping the stunt-work are the women.
 Maud Adams is the primary Bond girl, a strong leader who's hot.
 She's joined by Kristina Wayborn as her acrobatic sidekick.
 Wayborn beds Bond, and then chooses the sexiest way to exit a room you're likely to find in film.
 But this is no two babe film.
 Octopussy commands a cult-like army of hot chicks (it's a fine world where every lost and confused woman on the sub-continent turns out to be a beauty) that all dress well, be it in translucent veils or skin tight circus jumpsuits.
 And these are appreciative girls.
 I love cults of sexually open babes.